You’ve probably noticed that there’s a rhythm to the life you’re leading.

 You have systems, habits—a set of actions and behaviors you’re constantly repeating on autopilot.
 From time to time it’s worth asking the question: does this routine bring a sense of peace and order?
 Does it align with your real priorities?

 In a distracted culture, the word “routine” can show up to the party with a black eye.
-It’s easily mistaken as with a life of mundane repetition: equal parts ordinary, dull, and stifling.
+It’s easily mistaken as a life of mundane repetition: equal parts ordinary, dull, and stifling.
 Because of this misconception we may instinctively want to run away from it as fast as we can.
 We evade anything that smells remotely close to a humdrum life, constantly on the lookout for something more novel.

 It’s a natural, human inclination to search for novelty.
 But adhering to the right routine is the opposite of boring.
 If we can learn how to use it, routine becomes a tool that encourages us to dig deeper—rather than digging everywhere.
 It lets us explore the excitement of the everyday, resulting in a richer, more thoughtful life.